rartino/turbopi/README.md

 HiWonder provides a [YouTube playlist](https://www.youtube.com/playlist?list=PLFbzd0m6AcmLzo53o2Tsa20BS350rWGMj) of assembly instructions.
 However, note that the videos for some reason are out of order, and, in particular, there are quite a few feature videos mixed in among the others.

-The right order appears to be this:
+The correct order appears to be this:

 0. **Charge the batteries.**